-Asking questions at the final stage of a job interview is a good idea to decide whether you will be a good match for the position.
-Moreover it will show the recruiter you’re interested in the company.
+Asking questions at the final stage of a job interview is a great idea to decide whether you will be a good match for the position.
+Moreover, it will show the recruiter you’re interested in the company.
 However, asking the wrong questions can have a really negative effect on your chances of landing your dream job.

 Well, if that is your first question, certainly no more than five minutes.